khesualdo/Elevator-Scheduling-Simulator/README.md

 ## Description

-A simulation environment, which mimics the scheduling of multiple elevators within a building on any size.
-The multithreaded approach to the program helps to simulate elevators running concurrently.
+A simulation environment, which mimics the scheduling of multiple elevators within a building of any size.
+The multithreaded approach helps to simulate elevators running concurrently.
 The simulation also makes use of several group scheduling algorithms, which help to distribute the workload between elevator-cars as well as make the elevators adaptable to various situations.

 ## How to Run